TravelByRocket/no-place-to-go/README.md

 ## In the Artists' Words

 > [Y]ou're awesome.
-This is going to be SO integral to the experience for everyone and we SO appreciate you!!
+This is going to be SO integral to the experience for everyone and we SO appreciate you!! -- Moe Gram

 ...

 > This is all great.
 Thank you so much for taking the time to do this.
-You are appreciated!!
+You are appreciated!! -- Renee Marino

 ## In the Press